 - Exercise and target both the small and large muscles of the shoulder to strengthen the rotator cuff.

 - Keep good posture.
 Leaning forward with your head and shoulder can cause a shoulder blade problem and may lead to shoulder impingement syndrome.

 - Avoid sleeping on your side with your arm stretched overhead.
 Try not to lie on your shoulder while you sleep.

 - Don’t smoke as it decreases blood flow to the rotator cuff.

 - Avoid activities with repetitive overhead arm action.
 Speak to your physical therapist about alternate motions that might be less risky.

 - Practice low resistance exercise and introduce more repetitions to gradually strengthen the small muscles of the shoulder without the risk of injury.
 Keep movements slow and steady.

 - Include arm raises to the side with external rotation and rest the shoulder before a workout routine.

 - Frequent massage with hot and cold compresses will be able to help reduce inflammation.

-Contact Dr. Fuchs today if you think you may have injured your rotator cuff.
-He will be able to assess your injury and recommend a course of treatment based on the extent of the damage incurred.
-To make an appointment, please call (425) 823-4000, or submit a request online using our secure form.
+Contact Dr. Robin Fuchs today if you think you may have injured your rotator cuff.
+Dr. Fuchs will be able to assess your injury and recommend a course of treatment based on the extent of the damage incurred.
+To schedule an appointment at our orthopedic clinic in Kirkland, WA, please call (425) 823-4000, or submit a request through our secure online form.